prantlf/minified-size/README.md

--o, --no-original-size     prevents printing the size of the original code -m, --no-minified-size     prevents printing the size of the minified code -g, --no-gzipped-size      prevents printing the size of the gzipped code -t, --no-total             prevents printing the total sizes -i, --minifier [minifier]  chooses the JavaScript minifier (default: "esbuild") -h, --help                 display help for command
+-o, --no-original-size     prevents printing the size of the original code -m, --no-minified-size     prevents printing the size of the minified code -g, --no-gzipped-size      prevents printing the size of the gzipped code -b, --no-brotlied-size     prevents printing the size of the brotlied code -t, --no-total             prevents printing the total sizes -i, --minifier [minifier]  chooses the JavaScript minifier (default: "esbuild") -h, --help                 display help for command

-All three sizes are estimated by default.
+All four sizes are estimated by default.
 File paths may contain wildcards.
 If "--" is entered instead of files, the standard input will be read.
 Stylesheets are recognized by the extension ".css", or they can be forced by the language "css" on the command line.
 Web pages are recognized by the